-The club seats 400 and offers a full dinner menu and full-service bar.
-Their big name acts have included Russell Peters, Dave Chappelle, Dana Carvey, Louis CK, Anjelah Johnson, and more.
+The club seats 400 and offers a full dinner menu and a full-service bar.
+Their big-name acts have included Russell Peters, Dave Chappelle, Dana Carvey, Anjelah Johnson, and more.

 Many comedy greats got their start here, including Robin Williams, Ellen Degeneres, Wanda Sykes, Chris Rock, and Drew Carey.
-Other headliners include Zach Galifianakis, Amy Shumer, Bill Burr, Aziz Ansari, and many more.
+Other headliners include Zach Galifianakis, Amy Schumer, Bill Burr, Aziz Ansari, and many more.

 In addition to comedy performances by stars like Kathy Griffin and Lewis Black, the Masonic hosts several concerts each month.
 They're located across from Grace Cathedral on California Street.

-For something a little more independent and more off-beat, head to SF's Mission district to check out Stage Werx.
-This intimate, volunteer-run 70-seat theater has been bringing improv, standup, sketch, variety shows, and more to the Bay Area since 2011.
+Head to SF's Mission district to check out Stage Werx for something a little more independent and off-beat.
+This intimate, volunteer-run 70-seat theater has brought improv, standup, sketch, variety shows, and more to the Bay Area since 2011.

 If improv is more your thing, the Un-Scripted Theater Company is where you'll want to catch your San Francisco comedy shows.
 The company has been giving hilarious, entertaining performances since 2002, in addition to stage plays and experimental works.

 They are one of the few companies that specialize in theatrical improvisation.
-To support them and check out a show, head to 533 Sutter Street, just a block north of Union Square.
+Head to 533 Sutter Street, just a block north of Union Square, to support them and check out a show.

 Click the links below for additional events each month in San Francisco.